-Finning is the process of cutting off the fins of a shark and discarding the body at sea.
-Often, the shark will be thrown back into the sea alive - as it is unable to swim the shark suffocates or is eaten alive by other fish.
+Finning is the process of cutting off the fins of a shark and discarding the body at sea - often the shark will be thrown back into the sea alive.
 This practice contradicts all principles of sustainable shark fisheries management and conservation.
-Find out more by visiting our Stop Shark Finning Campaign.
+Find out more by visiting our Stop Shark Finning campaign.

-➤ I’ve seen shark meat, curios or other shark derivatives for sale.
+➤ I’ve seen shark meat or other shark products for sale.
 What can I do?

 ➤ What conservation projects can I join to work with sharks?